 Little legs need to move!
 Take advantage of rest stops and play parks along the way.

-The kids don't want to leave their cabin break
+The kids don't want to leave their hot tub cabin break

 Everyone loves a surprise.
 They shake things up a bit.
 Wrap a small toy or sticker book in an old newspaper and a pretty bow.
 They'll love it.

 Yes, sometimes we resort to bribes (shock horror).
 The key with a bribe is that you use them sparingly and for little ones, there is an immediate reward.
-For our girls, we will promise a little something at the end of the trip such as a magazine or sweet.
+For our girls, we will promise a little something at the end of the trip such as a magazine or sweet or a soothing dip in the log cabin hot tub upon arrival.

 My daughters are close in age and inevitably they squabble when in close quarters for an extended period of time.
 Have one adult (not the driver) deal with the involved parties.
 If you can't do this, pull over to a safe spot.
 Don't lose your cool.